New Releases by Gail Gibbons

 It's Raining!

-Dark clouds fill the sky and soonu0097it''s raining!
+Dark clouds fill the sky and soon—it''s raining!
 In this accessible and clear introduction, the water cycle, cloud formations, and various rain events are all part of a solid overview of rain and how it affects the world around us.
 Gibbons''s bright watercolors and simple, descriptive text are perfect for explaining weather and climate to young readers.

 Sharks